WebAssembly/interface-types/proposals/webidl-bindings/idl.md

-Thus we do not favor any particular style of language - functional vs object oriented vs procedural; nor do we favor particular memory strategies - managed memory vs manual memory.
+Thus we do not favor any particular style of language - functional vs object oriented vs procedural; nor do we favor particular memory strategies - managed memory vs manually managed linear memory.
 On the other hand, this also means that we do not support many common usage patterns - such as shared memory access to data structures.

-## Interoperability Strategy {#strategy}
+## Interoperability Strategy

 Interoperability between providers and clients is supported by a two part
 strategy: an abstract schema language (wi-IDL) whose primary purpose is to